-Students are expected to write all examinations as scheduled and to submit all assignments by the specified deadlines.
-Only in cases of documented illness or legitimate conflict should a student submit a petition requesting accommodation for a missed examination or assignment.
+Students are expected to write all examinations as scheduled, to submit all assignments by the specified deadlines and to attend all other mandatory course/program requirements.
+Only in cases of documented illness or legitimate conflict should a student submit a petition to request academic consideration for a missed examination, assignment or other course/program requirement.

-Missed examinations include quizzes, term tests and final examinations which comprise a portion of the total evaluation of a course, where a student is absent for the entire quiz, term test or final examination.
+Missed examinations include quizzes, mid-term examinations and final examinations which comprise a portion of the total evaluation of a course, where a student is absent for the entire examination.

-Missed assignments include essays, laboratories, case study seminars, workshops and other components which comprise a portion of the total evaluation of a course, where a student fails to hand in or complete the essay, laboratory, case study seminar or other component by the deadline set.
+Missed assignments assignments include, but are not limited to, essays, care plans and problem sets, which comprise a portion of the total evaluation of a course, where a student fails to hand in or complete the assignment by the specified deadline.